omerfeu/Billaboar/README.md

 # Billaboar
 An app for managing shared bills and expenses.
+## Details
+The program receives input of everyone's income and expenses and calculates the debt and repayments required from each one.
+There's an option for calculating the minimal number of repayments required, though this problem is NP-Complete so it's not recommended for over 8 people due to long runtime.
 ## Usage
 Command line execution: [path to Billaboar.exe] [path to input file] [output file]
 <br>